FOSSEE/learn_django/tutorial_4_django_views_templates/slides.md

 ------------
 **What is a View**
   - A view is code that accepts a request
-  - It is responsible for:
-    - interaction with the database
-    - reads, deletes & updates database entries
-    - Provide a response to the request
-    - trigger the rendering of templates as a part of response
+  - It processes the request and sends back a response

 Demonstration
 -----------
 **Creating a View**